Adobo sa gata is a richer version of adobo made with pork and coconut milk.

 Step 3: Simmer

 Stir everything together and bring it to a boil.
 Then, lower the heat and simmer for about 30 minutes.
-Stir occasionally and add a splash of water if it gets too dry.
+Add a small amount of water if it gets too dry.

-If there’s too much oil on top, you can scoop some out before serving.
+If there's too much oil on top, you can scoop some out so your adobo doesn't end up greasy.

-Taste and adjust the seasoning—add more sugar if you like it sweeter.
+Taste and adjust the seasoning.
+You can add more sugar if you like it sweeter.

 Step 5: Serve